-The National Marine Fisheries Service (NMFS) has developed educational kits that contain activities and a full curriculum about sturgeon.
+NOAA Fisheries has developed educational kits that contain activities and a full curriculum about sturgeon.
 Each kit contains a binder filled with a variety of sturgeon-themed lesson plans that encompass all subjects (Science, English, Math, History, etc.).
 All lessons meet the Massachusetts educational standards, and are easily adaptable to fit your students' needs.
 Materials for specific lesson plans have been included in the kits along with materials required for the appropriate activities.
 We have two types of kits depending on the needs of your school: 1.
 Elementary - Middle School level and 2.
 Middle - High School level.

 Elementary - Middle School Kits include:

 - Atlantic and shortnose sturgeon activity books